VisualOps/cf-book/reference/resource_type.md

 # Resource
 We support 19 AWS resources.
+Each of them has corresponding [attributes](./resource_attributes.md)

 - region
 - vpc